-To delete a set of SNMPv3 credentials:
+To delete a SNMP protocol setting:

-- From the main menu of the WhatsConnected console, select Configure > Protocol Settings/Credentials.
-The Protocol Settings/Credentials dialog appears. - 2 Select an existing set of SNMPv3 credentials, then click Delete.
-The set of SNMPv3 credentials is removed. - 3 Click OK to save the protocol changes.
+- From the main menu of the WhatsConnected console, select Configure > Protocol Settings.
+The Protocol Settings dialog appears. - 2 The left pane of the dialog displays all registered protocols; SNMP is a default protocol.
+Select the root SNMP node, the tree node expands. - 3 Browse the default SNMP settings by clicking on the SNMP entries in the tree.
+Select the SNMP entry you would like to delete. - 4 Right-click the SNMP node, then click Delete.
+The SNMP entry is removed. - 5 Click OK to save the protocol changes.